-&lt;sup>1 The specified acre minimums in the Rural Residential District are directly from the existing Mendocino Zoning Ordinance (Inland) and establish minimum subdivision lot size and maximum residential density in each of the Districts.
+The specified acre minimums in the Rural Residential District are directly from the existing Mendocino Zoning Ordinance (Inland) and establish minimum residential density in each of the Districts.
 They do not establish a minimum lot size or acreage restriction for cannabis cultivation sites.
+No new cultivation operations (established after January 1, 2016) are permitted in the FL and TPZ Districts.